-When there is an indication of impairment in any of the asset groups including goodwill, the Group estimates the undiscounted future cash flows to be generated from such asset group.
-If the carrying amount of the asset group exceeds the total amount of undiscounted future cash flows, an impairment loss will be recognized, the carrying amount being written down to the recoverable amount.
+When there is an indication of impairment in any of the assets or assets groups, the Group estimates the undiscounted future cash flows to be generated from such asset group or assets.
+If the carrying amount of the assets or asset groups exceeds the total amount of undiscounted future cash flows, an impairment loss will be recognized, the carrying amount being written down to the recoverable amount.